 Looking for something that grows quickly and easily?
 Try radishes and mixed greens.
 They’re a breeze to grow and sprout within 4 to 7 days.

 Radishes are delicious raw, with a nice peppery taste that’s a great addition to salads.
 Or they can be pickled or roasted.
 Greens can be used all summer for a healthy side dish for your meals

 10. Start with Herbs

-You can reduce waste of herbs by drying them or freezing them.
-You can chop them up and put them in ice cube trays with olive oil and freeze; these create instant flavor boosts for any meal.
-Freshly cut and ground herbs mixed with garlic and olive oil also makes a simple but delicious dipping sauce for bread.
+You can reduce wasting herbs by drying or freezing them.
+You can also chop them up and put them in ice cube trays with olive oil and freeze to create instant flavor boosts for any meal.
+Freshly-cut herbs mixed with garlic and olive oil also make a simple but delicious dipping sauce for bread.

-11. Still not sure where to start or what to grow?
-Try some grow kits, or these cute seed lollipops that are hassle-free.
+Still not sure where to start or what to grow?
+Try a grow kits that makes the process effortless.
 You can even get pre-made garden kits that have everything you need to get started.
-Whether you’re a professional or new gardener, the options are endless when it comes to creating a garden you love.

 Hey there!
 Want to help us change the world every day through easy, achievable, eco-friendly tips and tricks?
 Sign up for the Brightly Spot and join our movement of over a million changemakers.